bararia-swati/VibeCode/README.md

-# Note Taking App
+# Notes App

-A simple note taking application with a React frontend and Express + PostgreSQL backend.
+A full-stack notes application with a React frontend and Express backend.

 ## Features